Kiezam/toolkit/README.md

 # toolkit
-a huge toolkit with a lot of usefull tools
+this will be a library of some usefull tools